nallison/GTODocTest/docs/Reservations.md

 1. Bookings should be made 24 hours before the day, otherwise a "Late Booking" tag is added.
 1. Pilots may only book once per day.
 1. Additional bookings are wait listed, up to a maximum of three (i.e. another instructor).
-1. Students don't book a glider, just a Grob 103.
+1. While students book a glider as OR or PR, it is intended that they booked a Grob G103 and the aircraft may be interchanged by the Duty Instructor.

 ### Members wishing to book club gliders for their own use